 Breast milk attracts bacteria and mould growth.
 This means you need to regularly clean and sterilize your breast pump and feeding equipment.
 This will prevent your baby being exposed to infection or illness.

-- Soaps – You don’t need any specialised soap as regular dish soap will do.
+- Soaps – You don’t need specialized soap as regular dish soap will do.
 Some moms prefer to use specialised breast milk soap as the high fat content of breast milk can leave a grease layer.

-- Brush – Bottles and nipples have a lot of small edges which harbour bacteria.
-A bottle brush get right into all those areas and rids them of hidden nasties.
+- Brush – Bottles and nipples have a lot of small edges, which harbour bacteria.
+A bottle brush gets right into all those areas and rids them of hidden nasties.